 13+ CANDIDATES

-• Highly committed individuals who have significantly contributed, over an extended period of time, to the sporting life of their primary/prep school;
+• Highly committed individuals who have significantly contributed, over an extended period of time, to the sporting life of their primary/prep school and/or sports club;

 • Somebody who will be motivated to make the most of the College resources available to sport scholars.

-Following receipt of application forms, selected candidates will be invited to the Round 1 Assessment Day in December.
+Following receipt of application forms, selected candidates will be invited to the Round 1 Assessment Day in November.
 Candidates who impress will then be invited to the final assessment day in February.
-Candidates will be assessed in their two main sports, will undertake generic fitness and skills screening tests and will be interviewed by one of the sports coaches.
+Candidates will be assessed in their two main sports and will undertake generic fitness and skills screening tests.

-Scholarships may be offered to candidates who excel in one or more of the major sports played at Bradfield or to those who demonstrate achievement and promise in a wider sporting sense.
+Scholarships may be offered to candidates who excel in one or more of the major sports played at Bradfield or to those who demonstrate achievement and promise in the additional sports offered as part of the wider sporting programme at the College.

 16+ CANDIDATES

-Scholarships may be offered to candidates who excel in one or more of the major sports played at Bradfield or to those who demonstrate achievement and promise in a wider sporting sense.
+Scholarships may be offered to candidates who excel in one or more of the major sports played at Bradfield or to those who demonstrate achievement and promise in the additional sports offered as part of the wider sporting programme at the College.